Son La

 A dreamy masterpiece of nature with breathtaking plateau landscape and original ethnic culture

-Guarding the gate to the vast beauty of Vietnam Northwest regions, Son La holds in itself more than just tourism values.
-It is the home of honorable history, of varied culture, and gentle nature.
+Guarding the gateway to the breathtaking natural beauty of Vietnam's Northwest region, Son La boasts more than just tourism opportunities.
+This province is rich in history, culture, and stunning landscapes.

 Moc Chau town in Son La